A safe study environment during COVID-19

 - Stay at home if you feel the least bit sick and if you live in the same household as someone who has tested positive for COVID-19.
 If you start to have symptoms when you are on campus it is important that you immediately go home.

 - Opt for means of transport other than public transit if possible and avoid rush hours.
-From 7 January, face masks are recommended in public transport on certain days and hours.
+From 23 February, face masks must always be worn in public transport in Stockholm.

 KTH's adaptations of teaching and premises

 - Service counters separated with Plexiglass barriers.